frvaillant/mapux/readme.md

 # MapUx

 ## Description
 MapUx is an UX component for Symfony project.
-Il aims helping you to add maps in your project.
+Its goal is to help you to add maps in your project.
 It adds all what you need for maps, markers, popups ...
 It uses Leaflet Library wich complete documentation can be found here :
 https://leafletjs.com/reference-1.7.1.html